Mariam Al-Bader - International Foundation Programme

 With academic subject modules and academic skills modules taught by highly qualified University of Kent tutors, the IFP leads to a wide range of degree programmes at the University.

 Progression on to your degree programme is automatic at the end of the IFP, if you achieve the required grades.
+91% of our IFP students progressed onto Kent degree courses in 2020.

 International Programmes provides high-quality in-house pathways to Kent degrees, as well as variety of pre-sessional and in-sessional academic skills and language support.
 It also supports the University's internationalisation agenda with training in global leadership and intercultural communication.